Heart of Stone (2023 film): Plot

 Nomad meets with the other 3 "Kings" running the charter, who reveal that Parker was an MI6 agent deliberately left for dead during an operation the Charter botched in Chechnya 8 years prior.
-Having learned from the hack that The Heart's command system is located in an airship over Africa, Parker and Keya fly to the ship.
+Having learned from the hack that The Heart's command system is located in an airship over West Africa, Parker and Keya fly to the ship.
 Stone intercepts them, but is unable to stop them from seizing The Heart and destroying the ship.
 She cuts the rope ladder to their helicopter and she and Keya parachute into the desert.

 Keya informs Stone that she biometrically encrypted the Heart, and it is useless without her.
-A jeep picks up Stone and Keya and takes them to a village, which turns out to be a setup by Parker.
+Keya also tells Stone that she knows about her troubled past having been kicked out of several schools because of her reckless and violent behavior but Nomad rescued and trained her.
+A jeep picks up Stone and Keya and takes them to a village in Senegal, which turns out to be a setup by Parker.
 Keya is captured and Stone escapes, eventually being rescued by another Charter operative.
 Stone goes to Iceland, where Parker is using a university supercomputer to exploit the Heart.

 Parker uses the Heart to kill the other 3 Charter Kings and several operatives as well as trap the Charter in their bunker without an air supply; Keya becomes disillusioned with him since she intended to use the Heart only for financial gain.
 She helps Stone avoid an explosion set in a decoy location and reroutes her to Parker and the Heart's true location.
 Parker realizes Keya has betrayed him, and tries to force her to unencrypt the Heart.
 Stone arrives in time to rescue her, and manages to kill Parker.
 Keya uses the Heart to restore oxygen to the bunker and turns it back over to the Charter.

 Four weeks later, Stone visits Keya in prison and offers her a job in the Charter.
 They then take on another mission as a new team of Stone, Jack and Keya.